epfl-ada/ada-2020-project-milestone-p3-p3_greenlight/README.md

 * Week 2:
    - Finalise matching and conduct the sensitivity analysis.
-   - Start datastory.
+   - Start data story.

 * Week 3:
-   - Finalise datastory.
+   - Finalise data story.
    - Prepare video script.

 ## Organization within the team

 * Louise: sensitivity analysis using R
 * Lucas: matching of treatment and control
-* Hugo: SMD implementation
+* Hugo: SMD implementation, graphs and visualisation
 * All : datastory and video

 ## Resources